 There are wrong ways to play with a cat.
 The first wrong way is not at all.
 With high energy, highly intelligent breeds, such as a Bengal, the expectation is that you will play with your cat every day - just as one would expect to walk a dog every day.
 The second worst way to play with your cat is with your hands.
 Hands are not toys.
-Toys are objects that a cat can hunt, pounce on, kick with their feet, and bite with their teeth.
+Toys are objects that a cat can hunt, pounce on, kick with its feet, and bite with its teeth.
 Hands are for affection; toys are for play.
 Do not send your cat mixed messages by engaging in play with your hands, then getting upset when the cat plays with your hands in cat-appropriate ways that result in scratches or teeth marks.
 The third worst way to play with your cat is to be disengaged.
 You may be bobbing a toy up and down, but your focus is on the TV, laptop, or phone - not your cat.

 Interactive play with your cat means you are at one end of the toy, and the cat is at the other end.
 This type of play must happen daily.
 Depending on your cat's needs, it may need to happen multiple times a day.
 The first item you need is the right toy.
 There are some retractable wand toys with a variety of attachments that are budget-friendly.
 Still, the wand's retractable feature makes them a bit delicate, and the ends are all artificial materials.
 They work well for kittens, but as your cat becomes an adult, you need to be prepared to remove the cat from the toy once it catches it, or you'll find yourself replacing these toys frequently.
 A sturdier option is the Da Bird toy.
 The Da Bird comes with the feline favorite, bird feathers, but be sure to purchase a few different attachments for the Da Bird to give your cat some variety in its hunts.
 The mouse or bee are favorites in our house.
 In addition, the attachment made from rabbit is an excellent choice.
 Have fun with your choices, but don't neglect what is ideal for your cat.
 The bird, the mouse/bee, and the rabbit provide three different textures and three different realistic prey species to make your play hunts more fulfilling.
-While the mice attachments are made from deer hair or buffalo hair, and these are technically not prey species for small cats, they are still more realistic, and therefore more mentally stimulating than hunting cotton or mylar.
+While the mice attachments are made from deer hair or buffalo hair, which are technically not prey species for small cats, they are still more realistic, and therefore more mentally stimulating than hunting cotton or mylar.
 Finally, if you have small children, the DragonFly Cat Toy is the best option.
 It is easier for small children to control - or perhaps I should say, it still moves around nicely without a lot of control.
 Furthermore, because there is no string on it, it can be left out without being a choking hazard to the cat, and the mylar dragonfly withstands a lot more abuse once caught by the cat.